-- Juvage suffers from this in Pagan Vengeance.
-Once he's finally killed the man responsible for his family's death (a very long journey that involved his being Made a Slave, then a hitman, then a warlord, then killing Genghis Khan and marrying his daughter before reuniting with his sister), he realizes his whole life is nothing but misery and violence.
+- Juvage suffers from this in Pagan Vengeance (by the author of I Am Skantarios).
+Once he's finally killed the man responsible for his family's death (a very long journey that involved his being Made a Slave, then a hitman, then a warlord, then killing Genghis Khan and marrying the khan's daughter before reuniting with his sister), he realizes his whole life is nothing but misery and violence.
 He orders his men to sack a city they didn't even need to, and the defenders' Better to Die than Be Killed attitude only confirms that viewpoint, and asks his sister to kill the man responsible for it all, i.e. him.
 She refuses, so he forces her to do it with his captive biographer Constantin's help.
-She goes to die, her faith destroyed, and Juvage's army selfdestructs while Constantin escapes with Juvage's daughter in the hopes of giving her a good life, as he'd asked (it's implied Skantarios is descended from her, making him related to both Juvage and Genghis Khan).
+She goes to die, her faith destroyed, and Juvage's army self-destructs while Constantin escapes with Juvage's daughter in the hopes of giving her a good life, as he'd asked (it's implied Skantarios is descended from her, making him related to both Juvage and Genghis Khan).

 Film — Live-Action

-- In Master and Commander: The Far Side of the World, Jack hopes HMS Surprise, having lost the trail of the French privateer Acheron, can reach home "before peace breaks out with France, God forbid."
+- In Master and Commander: The Far Side of the World, Captain Jack Aubrey hopes that the HMS Surprise, having lost the trail of the French privateer Acheron, can reach home "before peace breaks out with France, God forbid."
 Truth in Television: in those days the Royal Navy largely demobilized between wars and beached its officers on half-pay, a pittance one could barely survive on.